tomheon/diffscuss/README.md

 For example, this is a thread:

 ```
-!* author: ejorgensen
+%* author: ejorgensen
-!
-I'm a one comment thread.
+%- I'm a one comment thread.
 ```

 And so is this:

 ```
-!* author: ejorgensen
+%* author: ejorgensen
-!
-I'm a two comment thread.
+%- I'm a two comment thread.
-!* author: bsmith
+%* author: bsmith
-!
-With no replies.
+%- With no replies.
 ```

 And so is this:

 ```
-!* author: ejorgensen
+%* author: ejorgensen
-!
-I'm a two comment thread.
+%- I'm a two comment thread.
-!!* author: bsmith
+%** author: bsmith
-!!
-With a reply.
+%-- With a reply.
 ```

 #### Threading of Comments / Replies

-The nesting / reply level of a thread is determined by the number of '!' characters in each comment.
+The nesting / reply level of a thread is determined by the number of '*' characters in each header line / '-' characters in each body line, which should remain constant for a given comment.

-A comment that is a reply to a previous comment should have one more '!' at the beginning of each line than its parent comment.
+A comment that is a reply to a previous comment should have one more '*' at the beginning of each header line and one more '-' at the beginning of each body line than its parent comment.
 The parent comment is always the first previous comment with one less level of nesting.
 For example:

 ```
-!* author: ejorgensen
+%* author: ejorgensen
-!
-I'm a top-level comment.
+%- I'm a top-level comment.
-!!* author: bsmith
+%** author: bsmith
-!!
-And I'm a reply.
+%-- And I'm a reply.
-!!!* author: sjones
+%*** author: sjones
-!!!
-And I'm a reply to the reply.
+%--- And I'm a reply to the reply.
-!!* author: jkidd
+%** author: jkidd
-!!
-And I'm a second reply to the original top-level comment.
+%-- And I'm a second reply to the original top-level comment.
-!* author: mdarks
+%* author: mdarks
-!
-And I'm another top-level comment.
+%- And I'm another top-level comment.
-!!* author: lbutterman
+%** author: lbutterman
-!!
-And I'm a reply to the second top-level comment.
+%-- And I'm a reply to the second top-level comment.
 ```

 #### Position / Target of Discourse Threads